FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 The video I created is here https://kapwi.ng/c/lelSOODK.

 Rui, Brandt, Hortense, Irene and Brian gave me very useful feedback and helped me to improve my design.
-An especial thank to Mehma Bhasin for helping me record the video.
+An especial thank to Mehma for helping me record the video.

 **Document everything here.**